inductiva/inductiva/docs/elasticgroup_class.md

 `c2` refers to an Intel Xeon Scalable processor of 2nd generation, `standard` means 4 GB of RAM per vCPU and will contain `16` vCPUs.
 Currently, this is the [list of available machine types available via the API]().
-- the `num_machines` sets the number of machines available in the computational resource.
-While the computational resource is active, these machines will be reserved for the user.
+- the `min_machines`, `max_machines` sets the number of minimum and maximum machines available in the computational resource.
+That is, the number of active machines will never go lower than the minimum and never above the maximum.
+During runtime, there might be a different number of active machines in between.
+Moreover, the `min_machines`` is the number of machines that the group is started.
 - the `data_disk_gb` allows the selection of the size of the disk attached to each machine that is reserved for the simulation data in GB.
 - the `spot` argument determines if the machines will be preemptible or standard.
 Preemptible machines can be stopped at any time and for that reason are only